 What happens if fibroids are not treated?

 You should get yourself checked as soon as you start noticing symptoms of fibroids.
-In few cases, fibroids can grow in size resulting in abdomen swelling if not treated in time and hence need to be removed through surgery.
-Untreated fibroids could lead to infertility in some cases, but should be checked in detail before coming to any such conclusion.
+In a few cases, fibroids can grow in size resulting in abdomen swelling if not treated in time and hence need to be removed through surgery.
+Untreated fibroids could lead to infertility in some cases but should be checked in detail before coming to any such conclusion.

 Transparent Hands is a Social Enterprise that is empowering people to help others enjoy happy and healthy lives.
 It is a Global Crowdfunding platform that helps in conducting free-of-cost surgeries of underprivileged people in Pakistan.
 It has been able to conduct surgeries of over 200 patients so far out of which more than 15 were women who were suffering from uterine fibroids.
 Most of these women had undergone Hysterectomy and had their uterus removed completely.
 The throbbing abdominal pain and heavy bleeding are now a bygone memory of their lives.